 Keep in mind that not all items will qualify for American Express return protection coverage.
 As is the case with all card benefits, there is a list of exceptions, so it's important to read the benefits guide that came with your card to find out if an item qualifies.

-American Express Platinum card return protection covers items charged to the American Express Platinum card, up to $300 per item and $1,000 per calendar year, if a cardholder tries to return a covered item within 90 days from the date of purchase and the merchant won’t accept it.
+American Express Platinum card return protection covers items entirely charged to the American Express Platinum card, up to $300 per item and $1,000 per calendar year per account, if a cardholder tries to return a covered item within 90 days from the date of purchase and the merchant won’t accept it.
 American Express will refund the full purchase price, less any shipping charges.… read full answer

 To be eligible for American Express Platinum card return protection coverage, an item must be in its original purchase condition and in working order.
+Purchases must be made in the U.S. or its territories.
 Also, the merchant that sold the item must have denied your attempt to return it.
 Some items such as jewelry, computer software, gift cards and more are not covered.
 A complete list of ineligible items is available on the American Express Platinum card return protection Benefit Guide.